Last updated on:

 Most locked PDFs use permission restrictions, not real encryption.
 These restrictions are suggestions that software chooses whether to honor - and most browsers ignore them completely.
 If you can open the PDF without entering a password, you can unlock it in 30 seconds using tools already on your computer.

-Understanding which type of lockd PDF you're dealing with
+Understanding which type of locked PDF you're dealing with

 PDFs use two fundamentally different security mechanisms: